morepath/dectate/doc/usage.rst

 What are the changes between this and the simple plugins example?

-The main difference is that ``plugin`` decorator is associated with a class and so its the resulting configuration.
+The main difference is that ``plugin`` decorator is associated with a class and so is the resulting configuration, which gets stored as the ``plugins`` attribute of :attr:`dectate.App.config`.
 The other difference is that we provide an ``identifier`` method in the action definition.
 These differences support configuration *reuse*, *conflicts*, *extension*, *overrides* and *isolation*.